lostanlen/ismir2016/spec.md

 	2. [DONE] Write callbacks to monitor test error
 	2. [DONE] Integrate the pipeline into a function so that the whole experiment can be ran in one step.
 	3. [DONE] Measure class imbalance.
 How many decision windows per class ?
+	4. Use MIR metrics for multi-label classif.
+	5. Make a 80/20 file-based split for the retained instruments.

 E. *Display*
 	1. Export filters from conv1 as images for the three experiments.
 Are they learned note models ?